MA, MSW, LCSW, LICSW, ATR-BC, CTT

 There are numerous advantages to using art therapy when working with trauma.
 When a person has experienced trauma it often is difficult to even find words to describe the situation, resulting in a state of "speechless terror."
 Art can bypass problems with verbal language and allow the expression to evolve from the unconscious or implicit memory which is where trauma is stored.
 Clients find working with imagery is helpful as answers to problems often emerge through manipulation of the materials.
 Pounding clay, tearing paper, and creating new stories through the art making process can be quite beneficial to the healing process.
 Art making can also be a pleasurable experience that can enhance strengths and coping skills.

 Eye Movement Desensitization and Reprocessing (EMDR) was developed by Francine Shapiro about 30 years ago.
-Originally conceived as a way to reprocess trauma for PTSD, its focus is to support adaptive information processing (AIP) of traumatic memories and events.
+Originally conceived as a way to reprocess the trauma of PTSD, its focus is to support adaptive information processing (AIP) of traumatic memories and events.
 EMDR is considered a gold standard for trauma treatment.
 The rationale behind bilateral stimulation and EMDR is that the brain holds negative self-beliefs in the neural memory networks that came from earlier traumatic events, and that these negative beliefs from the past interfere in healthy living in the present.
 EMDR is a structured approach that can produce rapid results that appear to "re-wire" the brain by transforming negative beliefs into more positive or neutral ones.
 I am certified in EMDR and active in an EMDR consultation group.
+I also have integrated art making in the EMDR protocol and have written about this in professional journals and book chapters.

 Sensorimotor Psychotherapy (SP) is a body-based form of therapy where we bring attention to the body, observing and noticing the way the body holds or manifests anxiety, tension and stress.
 The body's response to trauma is instinctual and based on animal defenses; the fight, flight or freeze responses are basic survival mechanisms to help us navigate stress and danger.
 In sensorimotor and body oriented psychotherapies, we use a "bottom up" as opposed to "top down" approach.
 Entering in through a non- verbal, somatic route, rather than forcing words or cognition to tell the story, facilitates healing.
 By noticing and working with the body's natural responses, we can get a handle on managing overwhelming trauma.
-I am a Certified Sensorimotor Psychotherapy practitioner.
+I am a Certified Sensorimotor Psychotherapy practitioner and also Sensorimotor Consultant (providing professional consultation in this method to other therapists).

 Group therapy is an excellent tool for healing.
 It provide a great way to connect and learn from others who have had similar experiences.
 My groups often integrate art therapy and other experiential techniques to facilitate creative connections.
 I have run a women's trauma group for many years.
 I currently offer virtual group sessions (on zoom) that are focused on providing a supportive environment for managing isolation, depression and anxiety.
 The groups are short term and are offered throughout the year.